cobusve/releaserepo/README.md

 # releaserepo

-This is additional work after v3.0 was released
+This is work for v3.2